BUSTR: Descriptor-Aware Vision-Language Learning for Breast Ultrasound Report Generation: Proposed Method

-We design a multitask model that uses a pre-trained Swin Transformer~\cite{liu2021swin} as a vision encoder with multiple classification heads and a single regression head.
-Let \( I \in \mathbb{R}^{H \times W} \) be an input ultrasound image, and let
+The visual representation learning component uses a pre-trained Swin Transformer~\cite{liu2021swin} as the BUS image encoder.
+The encoder is trained in a multitask setting to predict clinically meaningful lesion descriptors and auxiliary targets.
+Let \(I \in \mathbb{R}^{H \times W}\) be an input BUS image, and let

-denote the encoder output, where \( P \) is the number of image patches (vision tokens) and \( E \) is the embedding dimension.
-The Swin encoder is followed by four descriptor-specific branches for shape, margin, posterior features, and echogenicity, as well as a separate branch for tumor size.
-For each branch, we apply adaptive average pooling over the patch dimension to obtain a fixed-length hidden state (e.g., \(\mathbf{h}_{\text{shape}}, \mathbf{h}_{\text{margin}}, \mathbf{h}_{\text{posterior}}, \mathbf{h}_{\text{echo}}\)), which is shared across the corresponding prediction heads.
+denote the encoder output, where \(N_p\) is the number of image patches and \(D\) is the embedding dimension.

+The Swin encoder is followed by multiple task-specific prediction branches.
+The active branches depend on the annotations available in each dataset.
+For BrEaST, the prediction targets include BI-RADS category, lesion shape, margin, posterior features, echogenicity, and tumor size.
+For BUS-BRA, the prediction targets include BI-RADS category, pathology, histology, and tumor size.
+The corresponding task sets are